Rose Tico: Critical reception

-The character of Rose Tico and performance by Kelly Marie Tran has received a largely positive reception from critics but mixed reviews from fans, with several commentators calling her the breakout star of The Last Jedi.
+The character of Rose Tico and performance by Kelly Marie Tran has received a largely positive reception from critics but mixed reviews from fans, with some commentators calling her the breakout star of The Last Jedi.
 Katerina Daley of Screen Rant said, based on critic and fan reactions alike, "Rose Tico has quickly gone on to become yet another character in the long line of icons to emerge from Star Wars."
 Daley praised Rose Tico's vulnerability, wit, strength, and compassion, saying she embodies all the traits that make Star Wars heroes great.
 The Observer film critic Mark Kermode called Tran's performance "winning" and the Rose Tico character an immediate fan favorite.
 Alistair Harkness of The Scotsman called Kelly Marie Tran the heart of The Last Jedi, much like John Boyega was for The Force Awakens, and that the two characters are "more interesting to hang out with than some of the more established characters whose adventures we've seen in their prime".
 Annlee Ellingson of L.A.
 Biz wrote: "The first Asian-American woman to play a major role in a Star Wars film, Tran is a welcome addition both culturally and narratively, bringing much-appreciated representation to the cinematic universe.
-She’s also a gosh darn delight."
+She's also a gosh darn delight."
 Michael Sragow of Film Comment praised Tran's energetic and emotional performance, which he said made Rose the most rousing figure among the film's heroes.
-Sragow said the character "blows into the movie with a fan's enthusiasm, a can-do spirit, and bracing undercurrents of proletarian rebellion".Variety's Meredith Woerner said Tran's performance had an energy and passion that energized Star Wars fans.
+Sragow said the character "blows into the movie with a fan's enthusiasm, a can-do spirit, and bracing undercurrents of proletarian rebellion".

+Variety's Meredith Woerner said Tran's performance had an energy and passion that energized Star Wars fans.
 Woerner wrote: "Stealing the spotlight from The Force Awakens favorites, Tran injected the galaxy far, far away with a dose of pure enthusiasm."
 Anna Menta of Newsweek said Rose Tico "has quickly become a favorite addition to the Star Wars universe", and that Tran's off-camera personality and enthusiasm has helped endeared her even more to fans.
 Los Angeles Times writer Jen Yamato called Rose Tico an instant fan favorite.
 Likewise, Matthew Aguilar of Comicbooks.com said Tran already developed a large fanbase among Star Wars fans even before the film was released.
 Quad-City Times writer Linda Cook called Rose one of her favorite new Star Wars characters, praising her compelling background and relationship with Finn.
 Pete Hammond of Deadline Hollywood called Rose a great new character and welcome addition to the franchise.
 The Week culture critic Lili Loofbourow called Rose Tico "one of my favorite additions to the franchise".
 Metro Silicon Valley writer Richard von Busack described Tran's performance as a show-stealer.
 Insider writer Kirsten Acuna said Rose, along with Rey, gave young girls and female Star Wars fans a hero to serve as a role model.
 The Daily Herald included Tran's performance as Rose Tico in its list of 10 great screen performers from 2017, with writer Sean Strangland calling the character "a delight".
 Film director Jon M. Chu has praised the character and publicly urged the streaming service Disney+ to let him create a television series about Rose.